paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 Subsec. (b).
 Pub.
 L. 97–304, § 2(a)(2), completely revised subsec. (b) by, among other changes, requiring the Secretary to base determinations regarding the listing or delisting of species “solely” on the basis of the best scientific and commercial data available, streamlining the listing process by reducing the time periods for rulemaking, consolidating public meetings and hearing requirements, and establishing virtually identical procedures for the listing and delisting of species and for the designation of critical habitat, and altering the evidentiary standard which petitioners must satisfy to warrant a status review of the species proposed for listing or delisting.

 Subsec. (c)(1).
 Pub.
-L. 97–304, § 2(a)(3)(A), struck out “, and from time to time he may by regulation revise,” after “Federal Register” and inserted provision directing the Secretary to revise from time to time each list published under the authority of this subsection to reflect recent determinations, designations, and revisions made in accordance with subsections (a) and (b) of this section.
+L. 97–304, § 2(a)(3)(A), struck out “, and from time to time he may by regulation revise,” after “Federal Register” and inserted at end “The Secretary shall from time to time revise each list published under the authority of this subsection to reflect recent determinations, designations, and revisions made in accordance with subsections (a) and (b).”

 Subsec. (c)(2).
 Pub.
 L. 97–304, § 2(a)(3)(B), (C), redesignated par.
 (4) as (2).
 Former par.
 (2), directing the Secretary, within 90 days of the receipt of the petition of an interested person under [section 553(e) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553/e&num=0&edition=prelim), to conduct and publish in the Federal Register a review of the status of any listed or unlisted species proposed to be removed from or added to either of the lists published pursuant to paragraph (1) of this subsection, but only if he made and published a finding that such person had presented substantial evidence which in his judgment warranted such a review, was struck out.